nbarbettini/little-aspnetcore-book/chapters/your-first-application/get-the-sdk.md

 ## Get the SDK
 Search for "download .net core" and follow the instructions on Microsoft's download page for your platform.
-After the SDK has finished installing, open up the Terminal (or PowerShell on Windows) and use the `dotnet` command line tool (or CLI) to make sure everything is working:
+After the SDK has finished installing, open up the Terminal (or PowerShell on Windows) and use the `dotnet` command line tool (also called a **CLI**) to make sure everything is working:

 ```
 dotnet --version